 As we’ve discussed in previous posts, one of progesterone‘s jobs during pregnancy is to relax the muscles in your body.
 This causes the entire digestive process to slow down.
 And remember that valve that’s supposed to keep things in your stomach?
 It can also be affected by progesterone.

-Additionally, your abdomen gets more and more crowded as pregnancy progresses.
+Additionally, your abdomen gets more and more crowded as pregnancy progresses, especially in the third trimester.
 The increased pressure on your stomach from the growing baby can also contribute to its contents being pushed back upward where they don’t belong.
 (4)

 GERD is more likely to occcur in pregnancy if mom experienced reflux before pregnancy.
 Older moms and moms who gain more weight during pregnancy also have a higher risk of developing GERD (3).